BaiyangZhang/BaiyangZhang.github.io/_posts/2024-10-16-Tsallis-Statistics-in-Logistic-Regression.md

 ## 3.1.
 Mean Value in Tsallis Statistics

-There are three types of Tsallis statistics, depending on how they take the mean value.
+There are at least three types of Tsallis statistics, depending on how they take the mean value.
 Next we will discuss each of them in chronological order.

-Throughout the note we will assume that probabilities are normalized in the usual way,
+Throughout the note we will assume that probabilities are normalized to one,

 $$
 \sum_ {i} p_ {i} = 1.
 $$

-Given an observable $\mathcal{O}$, what could be the expected value $\left\langle \mathcal{O} \right\rangle$?
-The most naive guess, which is also the default definition, is to define
+Given an observable $\mathcal{O}$, what is the expected value $\left\langle \mathcal{O} \right\rangle$?
+In regular statistics

 $$
 \left\langle \mathcal{O} \right\rangle  := \sum_ {i}  p _ {i} O_ {i}
 $$

 where $\mathcal{O}_ {i}$ is the $i$-th possible value of $\mathcal{O}$ with probability $p_ {i}$.
-However, this definition yields and ill-defined thermodynamic distribution, *some energy states will not be allowed due to mathematical rather than physical reasons, and the distribution is not invariant under an overall shift in energy*.
+However, this definition yields an ill-defined thermodynamic distribution, *some energy states will not be allowed due to mathematical rather than physical reasons, and the distribution is not invariant under an overall shift in energy*.
 Normally only the energy difference matter, the only situation that I know of where the absolute energy matters is from gravity, which is clearly not the case here.
-Thus it is not a good definition for taking average.
+Thus it is not a good definition in Tsallis statistics.

 - - -